-ArcGIS provides a rich set of geospatial, mapping, and administrative functionality through web services that are exposed through the ArcGIS REST API.
+ArcGIS provides geospatial, mapping, and administrative services through the ArcGIS REST API.

 Below is an overview of the most commonly used components of the API.

-ArcGIS Online hosts several powerful premium services for common use cases such as geocoding and getting directions.
-In general these services consume service credits from your ArcGIS Online account.
-The premium services are:
+ArcGIS Online hosts several location-based RESTful services such as geocoding, routing, and spatial analysis.
+In general, these services consume credits from your ArcGIS account.

 ArcGIS Enterprise API